drivera123/LDRS500/assignment-4.md

 In the transformational leadership model we learn how important it is for a leader to articulate his or her vision to others.
 One way of doing that is through sharing stories and personal anecdotes.

-This assignment asks you to develop a story that you can take with you into future leadership situations.
+This assignment asks you to develop a story in a video or podcast that you can take with you into future leadership situations.
+Follow this outline:

+Grabber:

+Subject:

+Message:

+Structural Statement:

+Point One:

+Point Two:

+Point Three:

+Restated Message:

+Call to Action:

 Some questions to prompt reflection and recognition: